flutter/news_toolkit/docs/docs/overview.md

 ```

 :::info
-[Mason][mason_link] is a command line application which allows you to generate a customized codebase based on your specifications.
+[Mason][mason_link] is a command-line tool which allows you to generate a customized codebase based on your specifications.

 We'll use mason to generate your customized news application from the Flutter News Template.
 :::